Dive into Darkness: 10 Ultimate Goth Garden Plant Picks

 Decadence® ‘Dark Chocolate’ Baptisia hybrid

-• Description: An easy-to-grow flowering perennial with deep burgundy to black flower spikes.
+• Description: An easy-to-grow flowering perennial with deep burgundy brown to black flower spikes.

 • Type: Perennial